-The PortaWell® portable water filtration system provides the following:
+The PortaWell design provides the following:

 - It effortlessly provides up to 1 gallon per minute flow rate allowing a larger volume of water to be processed than alternative gravity fed or mechanically pumped systems.

 - The pump is not designed for continuous duty operation.
 To extend the life of the pump, best practice is to operate for up to 30 minutes and rest for 5 minutes.
 If the ambient temperature is above 90 degrees F, reduce the operating time and extend the rest times accordingly.
-Always shield the pump from direct sunlight when operating to help minimize pump overheating.

 - Do not operate the pump without the screen inlet filter.
 This is to prevent debris from entering the pump.